CaseyLaux/email_sort/front-end/email-review/README.md

-This is the email Sorting project.
-Currently the data flow is like this

-Google_email_pull.py pulls emails using credentials from secrets.py to authenticate It then stores the last n emails in the directory
+This is the front end of the project.
+It is a react js project that pulls the emails from unsorted directory to display and rate.